j-faria/webhome/contact.md

 ### By email

 Send an email to
-<a href="mailto:joao.faria@astro.up.pt" target="_blank">joao.faria@astro.up.pt</a>
+<a href="mailto:joao.faria@unige.ch" target="_blank">joao.faria@unige.ch</a>
 to contact me.

 Note that I try to avoid responding to emails on weekends or outside of working hours.

 ### Schedule a meeting